 I often think of scarves as “sketches” for larger weavings and concepts.
-I recently completed a series of 24 scarves combining the cashmere with weavers’ wool by Mountain Colors and experimenting with Raven’s Ridge, both located in Montana.
-See the gallery of scarves.
+I recently completed a series of 24 scarves combining the cashmere with weavers’ wool by Mountain Colors.

-If you asked me what I like to weave best, I would answer “blanket”.
+If you asked me what I like to weave best, I would answer “blanket.”
 To create a large textile, equally functional and decorative, is the ultimate in weaving satisfaction for me.
-See the gallery of blankets.
+See the gallery of baby blankets.

 Color Horoscope Weaving

 In 1979, I developed a method of translating an individual’s horoscope into color using a system of superimposing a color wheel over the horoscope.
 I wanted this product to be too individual to be mass produced.
 The result was Color Horoscope Weaving.
 There are 360 degrees in a circle, 360 degrees in a horoscope, and 360 threads in each weaving.
 I use 12 colors (to represent each sign, house, and planet), and these colors combine to create over 5 billion color possibilities.
 Color Horoscope Weaving lends itself to any fiber, is equally striking as a scarf or a bedspread, and is the ultimate personal gift.
 (Satisfaction guaranteed) See the gallery of Color Horoscope Weavings.